DanielCoffey1/a-la-carchy/README.md

 ```

 That's it!
 The script will:
-1. Auto-install `dialog` if needed
+1. Show you a beautiful centered TUI
-2. Show you an interactive checklist
+2. Let you select packages to remove
 3. Remove selected packages safely

 ## Alternative: Download and Run